 As babies grow into toddlers, you’ll notice their desire to move and explore a lot more.
 It’s okay to tell toddlers that you don’t like the way they are touching your face, or let them know that your body needs some space for a bit.
 They will likely need your help following through on your request, with a hand blocking, or moving their body, as little ones don’t always have the executive functioning skills to regulate their impulses.
 Try saying to your toddler, “I don’t like that touch, you can touch my shoulder like this” while modeling for them what you mean.

 Sometimes we, as caregivers wait way too long until we are already overwhelmed or frustrated to set a boundary.
 When we do that, it usually doesn’t come out in a calm and confident way.
 This can lead to hurt feelings, and oftentimes, more boundary-pushing behaviors.
+If you find it challenging to establish and maintain these boundaries, seeking guidance from resources like a book on Bigfoot and coping with hurt feelings can be quite helpful for both children and caregivers.
 Try setting boundaries early and often to prevent resentment and frustration from building up.
 This takes some practice to begin to notice your emotions and connect with your body.
 Try noticing early stages of annoyance or irritation.
 Check-in with yourself and determine how to can set a boundary.
 This is such a kind thing to do for our loved ones.
 We are showing them the ways in which they can connect with us, or engage with us, that will prevent a rupture.

 We don’t always remember to set boundaries early and often, sometimes our needs sneak up on us and spill out.
 When this happens, it’s okay, it’s a great opportunity to “repair” and re-connect with our loved ones.
 Instead of blaming others for our outbursts, we can take responsibility for our lack of noticing our own boundaries early enough and offer a path to move forward.
 For instance, you may return to your little one to say, “I’m sorry I yelled.
 I notice that I was needing a break but I forgot to ask for it.
 It’s not your fault that I yelled at you.
 I’m going to go take a break now and return when I feel fresh and ready to play.
 I love you.”
 Children can learn from this modeling too, how to take responsibility for their own actions and emotions and return to repair.